Farama-Foundation/Procgen2/DEV_GUIDE.md

 In coinrun, most components are implemented in [common_components.h](./games/coinrun/common_components.h).
 As is expected in ECS, components are data-only structures.
 Most systems are implemented in [common_systems.h](./games/coinrun/common_systems.h) and [common_systems.cpp](./games/coinrun/common_systems.h).
 Included are systems for controlling mobs (enemies), the agent/player, particles, etc.
-The tilemap system is implemented in its own file, [tilemap.h](./games/coinrun/tilemap.h) and [tilemap.cpp](./games/coinrun/tilemap.cpp).
+The tilemap system is implemented in its own files though, [tilemap.h](./games/coinrun/tilemap.h) and [tilemap.cpp](./games/coinrun/tilemap.cpp).

 [coinrun.cpp](./games/coinrun/coinrun.cpp) contains the implementation of the CEnv interface but also registers ECS components and sets up ECS systems.